microsoft/vscode-docs/docs/editor/debugging.md

 In addition to debugging a program, VS Code supports running the program.
 The **Run** action is triggered with `kb(workbench.action.debug.run)` and uses the currently selected launch configuration.
 Many of the launch configuration attributes are supported in 'Run' mode.
 VS Code maintains a debug session while the program is running and pressing the **Stop** button terminates the program.

-Please note: The **Run** action is always available, but a debugger extension has to 'opt-in' in order to support 'Run'.
-If a debugger extension has not been updated, 'Run' will fall back to 'Debug' (the built-in Node.js Debug and [Mono Debug](https://marketplace.visualstudio.com/items?itemName=ms-vscode.mono-debug) already support 'Run').
+Please note: The **Run** action is always available, but not all debugger extensions support 'Run'.
+In this case 'Run' will be the same as 'Debug'.

 ## Multi-target debugging

+For debugging more complex scenarios involving more than one process (e.g. a client and a server), VS Code supports multi-target debugging.

-Using multi-target debugging is very simple: after you've started a first debug session, VS Code no longer blocks you from launching another session.
+Using multi-target debugging is very simple: after you've started a first debug session, you can just launch another session.
 As soon as a second session is up and running, the VS Code UI switches to _multi-target mode_:

 - The individual sessions now show up as top level elements in the CALL STACK view.<BR>![Callstack View](images/debugging/debug-callstack.png)
 - The floating debug widget shows the currently _active session_ (and all other sessions are available in a dropdown menu).<BR>![Debug Actions Widget](images/debugging/debug-actions-widget.png)